gerald1248/converse/README.md

 # Converse
 CLI for simple Converse API calls to Claude Sonnet.
+From version 1.0.7 it defaults to Claude 4 Sonnet.

 It offers no explanations or pleasantries, only code.